 In the 10 years since the survey data were published, yorktest has continued to capture data from the many hundreds of thousands of individuals that have used their programmes and have seen results that are consistent with the original published survey data.
 We also publish customer testimonials, so people who are considering a IgG food intolerance test can see for themselves real results from real people.

 Here at yorktest, we continually aim to develop our research.
-There is good evidence to support the role of IgG testing in complex conditions, such as IBS and migraines.
+There is good evidence to support the role of IgG testing in complex conditions, such as IBS.
 You can view all our research here.

 In terms of reproducibility, ensuring that matched samples can be tested over and over again and give the same results for the end user is imperative. yorktest have extensive data sets supporting test reproducibility of >98%.
 Every working day of every working week many hundreds of data points are collected and analysed to ensure that the results issued are accurate and reproducible.

 To sum it up…